puggsoy/MiscTools/README.md

 ###PKTool
 Extracts .pk1 files from Super Robot Taisen OG Saga - Endless Frontier.
 More info: http://www.vg-resource.com/thread-15341-post-530462.html#pid530462

+###SDDtoDDS
+Made to convert .DDS_ files from Folklore to regular DDS.
+Basically just reverses a bunch of header fields, nothing too fancy.
+More info: https://www.vg-resource.com/thread-29910.html

 ###TextureUnPacker
 Unpacks spritesheets made by TexturePacker using XMLs.
+Specifically used for Out There Somewhere.

 ###toysolconv
 Converts .tgab and .pngb files from Toy Soldiers to PNG.
 Also converts from PNG to .tgab or .pngb.
 More info: http://zenhax.com/viewtopic.php?t=667